 Otherwise you are now ready to learn about exchange rates and pips.
 Yipee!

-The exchange rate is quite literally the value of a currency for the purpose of converting it to another.
+The exchange rate is quite literally the value of a trading online for the purpose of converting it to another.

 In the last chapter we explored how currency pairs are structured as a base currency and a quote currency.